Mark Knight, founder of Right Chord Music explains why Apple Music fails true music discoverers and unsigned bands.

 There could just be a reality check moment ahead.
 People haven’t been waiting for Apple to save them from a dire streaming situation, and there are only so many people within the Active Listener segment.
 The only way to fundamentally get more people to pay for streaming is to offer a service that genuinely appeals to additional audience segments and solves a problem that isn’t being addressed.

 So what about Struggling Musicians?
-Just like the Discoverers they were hoping for something genuinely ground-breaking from Apple Music, but in reality knew it was unlikely.
+Just like the Discoverers, they were hoping for something genuinely ground-breaking from Apple Music, but in reality, knew it was unlikely.
 No major company ever invests millions in the niche underbelly of music right?

-Spotify gets a lot of flak around royalty payments to artists, but the self released band we manage The Daydream Club thinks Spotify are amazing.
+Spotify gets a lot of flak around royalty payments to artists, but the self-released band we manage The Daydream Club thinks Spotify are amazing.
 Why? because without paying a plugger their music has been added to Spotify curated playlists and is now racking up around 6,000 new plays a day, they have over 2m streams and rising.
-For The Daydream Club, Spotify is far and away their greatest revenue stream, forget iTunes, forget poorly paid / unpaid live shows – Spotify, yes Spotify is their hero.
+For The Daydream Club, Spotify is far and away from their greatest revenue stream, forget iTunes, forget poorly paid / unpaid live shows – Spotify, yes Spotify is their hero.

 But Spotify is not perfect.
-One area of weakness is data, Spotify don’t give artists any.
+One area of weakness is data, Spotify doesn’t give artists any.
 Who is listening?
 Where are they listening?
 This all remains a mystery.
 Providing artists with access to this information would help them focus their social media and make their ‘pocket money’ marketing budgets spent on promoted posts work much harder.
 But Spotify does help organically build a following around Struggling Artists, you can follow their page, find out about forthcoming gigs and even purchase their merch.

 If Apple Music wanted to help Struggling Musicians they could have easily addressed the data problem and considered how their might and scale could have been used to give Struggling Musicians a genuine leg up.
-Instead their offer was yet another social network for bands to update alongside the Facebook, YouTube, Twitter, SoundCloud, BandCamp, Instagram and Pinterest accounts, not to mention building and maintaining their own website.
+Instead, their offer was yet another social network for bands to update alongside Facebook, YouTube, Twitter, SoundCloud, BandCamp, Instagram and Pinterest accounts, not to mention building and maintaining their own website.
 For Struggling Musicians Apple Music are not solving a problem, they are creating one.

-This might all sound bitter, but it’s not, to be clear I’m an Apple fan boy, this article was written on a Mac, and proof read on an iPad.
+This might all sound bitter, but it’s not, to be clear I’m an Apple fanboy, this article was written on a Mac, and proofread on an iPad.
 Everyone wants Apple to succeed and continue to make incredible products, but that might just be it.
 Apple Music is not an incredible product, it’s an average service that lacks a core audience or core benefit.

 Mark Knight – Founder, Right Chord Music